-1. What does the current EKG demonstrate?
+1. What findings does the EKG demonstrate?

-2. What is the clinical significance of this finding?
+2. What is the rhythm?